Technology / System Admin

 Published on November 22, 2022

 According to Forbes Magazine, Oracle is the third largest IT organization in the world.
-So it’s not a big surprise that they’re making a splash in the world of cloud infrastructure.
-However, there is a reason Oracle is a successful company — they create reliable and scalable hardware especially when it comes to databases.
+So, it’s unsurprising that they’re making a splash in cloud infrastructure.
+However, there is a reason Oracle is a successful company — they create reliable and scalable hardware, especially regarding databases.

-While AWS, Google Cloud, and Azure hold the majority of the market share, there are several reasons Oracle is a big player in the cloud market: data storage and retrieval within the cloud.
-Naturally, Oracle is going to play to its strength as a database host and provider.
+While AWS, Google Cloud, and Azure hold the majority of the market share, Oracle is a big player in the cloud market for several reasons: data storage and retrieval within the cloud.
+Naturally, Oracle will play to its strength as a database host and provider.

 Need Oracle Training?

-Oracle is known for its database technology but has been making serious inroads in regard to cloud technology.
+Oracle is known for its database technology but has made serious inroads regarding cloud technology.
 Whether you are a database administrator or a cloud engineer, CBT Nuggets has Oracle training to help you level up your skills.
 Browse all of our Oracle training — and start learning how to use Oracle technologies today.

 1. Ease of Migration

 One of the most intimidating aspects of moving to the cloud is migrating critical enterprise workloads.
-For example, moving terabytes of their customers' sensitive data to a cloud platform creates risk.
-It is possible for that data to be altered, deleted, or even stolen in transit.
+For example, moving terabytes of their customer's sensitive data to a cloud platform creates risk.
+That data can be altered, deleted, or even stolen in transit.
 Luckily, these risks can be mitigated by becoming an Oracle Database SQL Certified Associate.

-Oracle cloud has a reputation for making this high-risk maneuver as painless as possible, especially if the customer already has an Oracle Database.
-So if the customer already has Oracle solutions on-premise, it will probably be less expensive to move your data onto the OCI (Oracle Cloud Infrastructure) than its competitors.
+Oracle Cloud is known for making this high-risk maneuver as painless as possible, especially if the customer already has an Oracle Database.
+So, if the customer already has Oracle solutions on-premise, moving your data onto the OCI (Oracle Cloud Infrastructure) will probably be less expensive than its competitors.

-Once your data is safely located on OCI, your performance-sensitive data will run excellent on Oracle's architecture which scales up, as opposed to other cloud solutions which focus on scaling out.
-This means that the workload is spread on one machine with stacked resources as opposed to multiple VMs with fewer resources.
-Once your data is on the OCI, you can take advantage of Oracle’s DBaaS.
+Once your data is safely located on OCI, your performance-sensitive data will run excellently on Oracle's architecture, which scales up, as opposed to other cloud solutions that focus on scaling out.
+This means the workload is spread on one machine with stacked resources instead of multiple VMs with fewer resources.
+Once your data is on the OCI, you can use Oracle’s DBaaS.

 2. Database as a Service

-Database as a Service is a viable solution for any organization that needs to store data.
+Databases as a Service are a viable solution for any organization that needs to store data.
 But what if an organization needs a data warehouse?
 Oracle also has a competitive advantage here with its Autonomous Data Warehouse.

 3. Autonomous Data Warehouse

-Oracle’s Autonomous Data warehouse (ADW) is very similar to AWS Snowflake as both are data warehouse solutions.
-However, Oracle’s ADW provides numerous self-managing capabilities that make it very easy to set up, maintain, and secure data without needing to be a database expert.
+Oracle’s Autonomous Data warehouse (ADW) is similar to AWS Snowflake as both are data warehouse solutions.
+However, Oracle’s ADW provides numerous self-managing capabilities that make it easy to set up, maintain, and secure data without needing a database expert.

-For example, ADW automatically alters query complexity based on the size of the query.
+For example, ADW automatically alters query complexity based on the query size.
 While that may sound complicated, Oracles queries—and databases in general—are no big secret.
-In fact, we have an entire course on queries, DBMs, and Oracle fundamentals.
+We have an entire course on queries, DBMs, and Oracle fundamentals.

-However, none of this would really matter if the platform wasn’t secure.
-Let’s talk a bit about why Oracle’s unique security model makes it a big cloud player.
+However, none of this would matter if the platform wasn’t secure.
+Let’s discuss why Oracle’s unique security model makes it a big cloud player.

 4. Cloud Security Service

 Additionally, Oracle handles certificate management by creating a private root certificate authority (CA).
-This provides automation of certificate deployment and also removes the need to pay for a certificate authority such Digicert or Entrust.
-In the end, Oracle goes above and beyond the call of duty with regard to security.
+This provides automation of certificate deployment and also removes the need to pay for a certificate authority such as Digicert or Entrust.
+In the end, Oracle goes above and beyond the call of duty regarding security.

 Final Thoughts

-While Oracle may only hold a 2% market share in the cloud, it is clear they are serious about providing top-tier solutions to organizations.
-Oracle brings a vast amount of database experience to the table.
-This experience allows them to easily create a secure and reliable data warehouse, DBMSs, and migration tools.
+While Oracle may only hold a 2% market share in the cloud, they are serious about providing top-tier solutions to organizations.
+Oracle brings a vast amount of database experience to the table, which allows them to easily create a secure and reliable data warehouse, DBMSs, and migration tools.

-On top of all that, they are one of the largest organizations in the world with plenty of capital to spend on this venture.
-So it’s very likely we’ll be hearing a lot more about Oracle Cloud in the future.
+On top of all that, they are one of the largest organizations in the world and have plenty of capital to spend on this venture.
+So, it’s very likely we’ll be hearing more about Oracle Cloud in the future.

 By submitting this form you agree to receive marketing emails from CBT Nuggets and that you have read, understood and are able to consent to our privacy policy.